Hrithik-verma/drawing-robot-in-V-REP/README.md

 ![](support/change.PNG)

 This part of code is just to convert input image to binary note that input image is a colour image if you are having binary image than you can directly calculate boundries

 ![](support/trajectory.PNG)
+\n
 Using simple 3D plot method motion trajectory is generated. z=0 when lines (x and y value) are continuous means it will draw in paper till lines are continuous if lines are not continous than z=30 its means it will pick up its hand than move to point where line are continious